Licchavi Lyceum

 Criticism of Convectional Current Theory

 Like any scientific theory, Convectional Current Theory has faced criticism and challenges over time.
-Some of the criticisms of the theory include:

 1. Lack of Direct Evidence: One of the main criticisms of Convectional Current Theory is that there is no direct evidence of convection currents within the Earth’s mantle.
 While there have been numerous indirect observations and measurements that support the theory, there is still no direct way to observe the convectional currents within the Earth’s mantle.